Support Us Button Widget

 Osher Lifelong Learning Institute (OLLI)

 OLLI, which is housed in UNC Asheville’s Reuter Center, offers a host of programs for curious adults (most members are 55+).
-To unlock all the institute has to offer, you first need to become a member and purchase a parking decal.
+To access all there is to offer, you first need to become a member and purchase a parking decal.

 • The College for Seniors (CFS) program gives folks the community and inspiration of academic life without the less fun parts like tests and grades.
-OLLI members can register for summer CFS classes beginning Monday, April 29 — find more details on registration.
+The course catalog for summer classes will become available on Monday, April 28.

 • Leadership Asheville Seniors gives OLLI members a chance to get civically engaged during a 10-week course of discussions with community leaders — registration for the fall program is now open.